Zoë Hillyard MSDC

 She has previously created bespoke collections for the British Museum and has made site-specific work for the National Trust.
 Her work features in the collection of Plymouth Museum & Art Gallery and in international private collections.

-She is currently Senior Lecturer in Textile Design at Birmingham City University and a Fellow of the Higher Education Academy.
+She is currently Senior Lecturer in Textile Design at Birmingham City University and a Senior Fellow of the Higher Education Academy.